boz/kail/README.md

-`--rs NAME` | match pods belonging to the given replica set `--deploy NAME` | match pods belonging to the given deployment `--node NODE-NAME` | match pods running on the given node `--ingress NAME` | match pods belonging to services targeted by the given ingress `--containers CONTAINER-NAME` | restrict which containers logs are shown for `--ignore LABEL-SELECTOR` | Ignore pods that the selector matches. (default: `kail.ignore=true`)
+`--rs NAME` | match pods belonging to the given replica set `--deploy NAME` | match pods belonging to the given deployment `--node NODE-NAME` | match pods running on the given node `--ing NAME` | match pods belonging to services targeted by the given ingress `--containers CONTAINER-NAME` | restrict which containers logs are shown for `--ignore LABEL-SELECTOR` | Ignore pods that the selector matches. (default: `kail.ignore=true`)